jhpyle/docassemble/_docs/documents.md

 you do not need to perform any transformations on the variable before passing it to the template.

-For example, you can use `fields` to pass the following values to a
-template:

-{% highlight yaml %}
-fields:
-  letter_date: ${ today() }
-  subject_line: ${ subject_of_letter }
-  recipient_address: ${ recipient.address_block() }
+Suppose you want to pass the results of functions or methods to the template.
+One way to do it is to use `fields`, where every value is a [Mako] variable reference containing code:

-{% endhighlight %}
+{% include side-by-side.html demo="docx-template-alt-1" %}

-Note that every value is a [Mako] variable reference.
-You can achieve the same result with less punctuation by using the `field code`
+You can achieve the same result with less punctuation by using the `field code` directive:
-directive:

-{% highlight yaml %}
-field code:
-  letter_date: today()
-  subject_line: subject_of_letter
-  recipient_address: recipient.address_block()
-{% endhighlight %}
+{% include side-by-side.html demo="docx-template-alt-2" %}

-There is an even more advanced way of passing values to a template: you can include a `code` directive containing [Python] code that evaluates to a [Python dict] in which the keys are the names of variables in the template, and the values are the values you want those variables to have.
+There is still another way of passing values to a template: you can include a `code` directive that contains [Python] code that evaluates to a [Python dict] in which the keys are the names of variables in the template, and the values are the values you want those variables to have.
+For example:

+{% include side-by-side.html demo="docx-template-alt-3" %}

+Note that the `code` must be a single [Python] expression, not a list of statements.
+It can be difficult to cram a lot of logic into a [Python] expression, so you may want to create a variable to hold the values.
+For example:

+{% include side-by-side.html demo="docx-template-alt-4" %}

+Note that the use of the [`reconsider`] modifier is important here.
+[Remember] that **docassemble** will only ask a question or run code when it encounters an undefined variable.
+If the recipient's address is undefined when **docassemble** tries to run the code above, **docassemble** will ask a question to gather it, but once that question is answered, **docassemble** will have no reason to run the above code again because `letter_variables` will already be defined -- albeit in an incomplete state, with a `letter_date` item and a `subject_line` item but without a `recipient_address` item.
+Setting `reconsider` to `True` ensures that whenever a screen in the interview needs to know the value of `letter_variables`, that value will be "reconsidered"---treated as undefined---and the code above will be re-run in order to obtain a fresh definition of `letter_variables`.

-The `fields`, `field variables`, and `field code` directives can all be used together; they will supplement each other.
+The `fields`, `field variables`, and `field code` directives are not mutually exclusive.
+When they are used together, they supplement each other.

 Here is a variation on the PDF fill-in example above that uses `code` to supplement the values of `fields`:

 {% include side-by-side.html demo="pdf-fill-code" %}

-Here is a variation on the .docx template example above that uses `code` to supplement the values of `fields`:

-{% include side-by-side.html demo="docx-template-code" %}
+Like the [Mako] tag `${ ... }`, the `fields`, `field variables`, and `field code` directives will convert the values of your variables to a format suitable for printing.
+If you are using the .docx template format and you only use the `{% raw %}{{ ... }}{% endraw %}` syntax in your template, this will always be appropriate.
+But if you want to use other features of [Jinja2], you should read the next section, which explains how to pass variables in raw format to the template.

 ### <a name="raw field variables"></a>Turning off automatic conversion of .docx variables